 |Week Two to Two Months||Eight or more||170 grams every week||Six per day||Three per day|

 |Two Months to Six Months||Six or more||160 grams every week||Six per day||Three per day|

 |Six to Twelve Months||Three to four times||110 grams per week||Five to six per day||One per day|

 But, how often an infant will want to feed will depend from baby to baby.
-It may seem pretty daunting to care for your new baby, and the advice you will get from friends and family can be overwhelming.
-Though they all mean well, if you are told that you need to feed your baby less, you should pay no heed to it.
-As long as your baby’s breastfeeding frequency is keeping to these guidelines, you have nothing to worry about.
+Caring for your new baby may seem pretty daunting, and the advice you will get from friends and family can be overwhelming.
+Though they all mean well, if you are told to feed your baby less, you should pay no heed.
+You have nothing to worry about as long as your newborn breastfeeding frequency meets these guidelines.
 If you still have concerns, visit your doctor or a lactation consultant.